AbhiraajSharma/spotifyImplementation/design.md

 - Associating songs with albums and artists
 - Users following artists and other users, and making playlists
 - Creating podcasts with a list of episodes
-- Adding songs to playlists and tracking user listening activity
+- Adding songs to playlists

 ## Representation